Sephora

 - Giogio Armani Code: I think for a brief second while I was spraying this on I may have smelled cinnamon.
 Otherwise, absolutely nothing!

-- Givenchy Irresistible Eau de Parfum 1.1 oz/ 35 mL : Luscious rose dancing with radiant blond wood.
+- Givenchy Irresistible Eau de Parfum : Luscious rose dancing with radiant blond wood.
 Wow, I can't believe how much I like this one!
 I can't wear any products with a rose scent because it is a migraine trigger for me.
 The rose in this perfume is noticeable, but light and warm.
 The other notes in this scent keep the rose in check.
 This perfume lasted for a few hours, which was nice.

 Re: The Perfume Challenge